Home

-We study social networks, climate adaptation, and the relationships between people and nature that underpin complex environmental problems
+We study social networks, climate adaptation, and the relationships between people and nature that underpin and are influenced by environmental change

 Adaptation, transformation, and resilience